ElGuillermo/HLL_CRCON_Diagnose_file/README.md

 # HLL_CRCON_Diagnose_file
 If you encounter issues using CRCON, you'll have to give technical informations about your installation if you want to receive some help or advice.
+That means you would have to enter multiple command in your VPS terminal.
+This can be rather long and techy.

-This bash script will collect them in a single file.
+-> This bash script will automatically collect all the debugging infos in a single file you can share with the person who is trying to help you.

 ### :warning: Sensitive data
 - Please be careful about sharing this file, as it could contain your personal passwords (RCON, CRCON database, etc).